miayam/miayam.github.io/_posts/2017-08-27-day22-javascript-challenge.md

 That's it for today.

-I was a bit nervous when オーリア ラフマ passed by me and that cute moment just passed me by.
+I was a bit nervous when チージア セリーナ get closer to me.
 That was probably the last time I felt her cuteness.
-She was mumbling something I wouldn't care...
+Well, I have to understand that we just move in different circle.
+I've already given up since I confessed my feeling via Telegram.
+What a coward!
+Well, I've said that and I am proud of that.